Nursing (NURS) 518

 |Assessment Item||Percentage of Total Grade|

-In order to pass NURS 518, you must achieve a minimum mark of 65% on conference participation, a combined minimum average mark of 65% on the two written assignments and a combined minimum average mark of 70% on the two written examinations.
+In order to pass NURS 518, you must achieve a minimum mark of 70% on conference participation, a combined minimum average mark of 70% on the two written assignments and a combined minimum average mark of 70% on the two written examinations, and pass the Student Physical Assessment Demonstrations..

-If the minimum mark is not achieved on any element of the assessment structure (conference participation, written assignments, exams or residency component), then a failing grade will be assigned for NURS 518.
-In the event that the student either fails or withdraws and then re-registers in NURS 518, all elements of the course must be repeated (conference participation, written assignments, examination, and residency component).
+If the minimum mark is not achieved on any element of the assessment structure (conference participation, written assignments, exams or student physical assessment demonstrations component), then a failing grade will be assigned for NURS 518.
+In the event that the student either fails or withdraws and then re-registers in NURS 518, all elements of the course must be repeated (conference participation, written assignments, examination, and student physical assessment demonstrations component).

-Feedback regarding conference participation will be ongoing.
+Feedback regarding problem-based learning exercises will be ongoing.
 Quality of input (not quantity) is the goal.
 Feedback will focus on the student's ability to provide organized and original contributions that reflect analysis and synthesis of the material presented.

 Exam 1 (25%)

-Exam is a multiple-choice examination written prior to the Residency Component.
+Exam is a multiple-choice examination at midterm.
 The focuses of this examination are the principles of a complete physical examination, including abnormal findings and special tests.

 Exam 2 (25%)

-Exam 2 consists of a combination of multiple choice and short answer questions.
+Exam 2 consists of a of multiple choice and is written in the final week of the course using ProctorU.

-The Residency Component (including participation and successful completion of a physical assessment evaluation) is marked on a pass/fail basis.
-Students must pass the Residency Component in order to pass NURS 518.
+The Student Physical Assessment Demonstrations Component (including participation and successful completion of a physical assessment evaluation) is marked on a pass/fail basis.
+Students must pass this Component in order to pass NURS 518.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.